theMINAD/Test-Proxy-System.IO.Pipelines/PipeTests.Proxy/README.md

 # ProxyServer and ProxyClient.

-Simple Server+Scheduler and Client implemented using System.IO.Pipelines and async sockets.
+Simple Server+Scheduler(single threaded) and Client implemented using System.IO.Pipelines and async sockets.